Eversmile Dental Provides Care

 A familiar face nearby can be very comforting.
 Parents and carers are welcome to stay in the room during the appointment. - We offer additional support for those who need it.

-For children with high levels of anxiety or sensory sensitivities, we may discuss options such as nitrous oxide (happy gas), oral medication to reduce tension, or treatment under general anaesthesia.
-These are only considered after careful discussion with parents. - We aim to create positive early experiences.
+For children with high levels of anxiety or sensory sensitivities, we may discuss options such as nitrous oxide sedation, oral medication to reduce tension, or treatment under general anaesthesia.
+These are only considered after careful discussion with parents.

 If your child feels nervous about attending, please let us know when booking.
-We’re here to support their well-being and make dental care feel more approachable.
+Our team can provide support to make the visit easier for them.

 Book Your Appointment Online or Call Our Bunbury Dental Clinic Today